top of page

 Regardless of the final choice of hotel, all breakfast and dinners are included in the tour price, including dinners in various restaurants, as well as an afternoon cooking class.

-Needless to say all of these properties are quite popular among those like us who know Tuscany well and as all of them have a limited number of rooms early booking for this tour is advised.
+Needless to say all of the above properties are quite popular among those like us who know Tuscany well and as all of them have a limited number of rooms early booking for this tour is advised.

 Tour Dates, Itinerary and Cost:

-This is a small group tour ideally for 6-12 people.
-You can book as an individual or couple or as a group.
+This is a small group tour that you can book as an individual or couple or as a group.

 If booking as a group you will have the freedom to suggest some changes to our proposed itinerary and then together we can come up with a schedule that exactly matches your requirements.

-If booking as an individual or couple there is no absolute minimum number of people for the tour to proceed but the cost per person will inevitably be higher as the numbers diminish and these additional charges will be discussed and agreed with you before the trip is confirmed and final payments made.
+If booking as an individual or couple there is no absolute minimum number of people for the tour to proceed but the cost per person will inevitably be higher as indicated above.

-2025 Tour Dates: June 4-14 and September 20-30.
-A group booking can also request a different tour start date and we'll see if the dates can work for us.
+2025 Tour Dates: June 4-14 A group booking can also request a different tour start date and we'll see if the dates can work for us.

 Suvereto winery

-DAY 2: Morning visit to the towns of Suvereto and nearby Campiglia Marittima followed by a comprehensive wine tasting, vineyard and cellar tour plus lunch at either Tua Rita or Petra (photo right).
+DAY 2: Morning stroll around Campiglia Marittima and a visit to nearby Suvereto followed by a comprehensive wine tasting, vineyard and cellar tour plus lunch at either Tua Rita or Petra (photo right).

-These are the two most prestigious wineries in Suvereto and the final choice will be made when the composition of the group is known because Petra makes only red wines whereas Tua Rita produces both red and white.
+These are the two most prestigious wineries in the Val di Cornia and the final choice will be made when the composition of the group is known because Petra makes only red wines whereas Tua Rita produces both red and white.
 Petra however has an architecturally very impressive winery building (photo right).

 With very little travel today there will be time to relax at the hotel in the afternoon prior to an early evening Olive Oil tutorial by Elena where she will present a small selection of some of the best Tuscan and Umbrian olive oils and educate you on how to properly evaluate olive oil prior to tomorrow's visit to Fonte di Foiano.